kimckenna/localbeans/README.md

 **Size Reservations Relationship**
 - A size can have no, one or many reservations.
 - A reservation must have one and only one size.
-- A reservation uses the size to model to determine the price at reservation.
+- A reservation uses the size model to determine the price at reservation, this is created with total_price when the reservation is created and saved.

 <p float="left" align="center">
   <img src="./docs/users_reservations.png" alt="index page desktop" />